tryton/tryton/tests/scenario_sale.rst

     >>> stock_move.state
     u'done'

-Create a sale to be sent on invoice partialy and check correctly linked to invoices::
+Create a sale to be sent on invoice partially and check correctly linked to invoices::

     >>> sale = Sale()